The History of Steel

 After about a week, the iron would absorb the carbon in the charcoal.
 Repeated heating would distribute carbon more evenly and the result, after cooling, was blister steel.
 The higher carbon content made blister steel much more workable than pig iron, allowing it to be pressed or rolled.

-Blister steel production advanced in the 1740s when English clockmaker Benjamin Huntsman while trying to develop a high-quality steel for his clock springs, found that the metal could be melted in clay crucibles and refined with a special flux to remove slag that the cementation process left behind.
+Blister steel production advanced in the 1740s when English clockmaker Benjamin Huntsman while trying to develop high-quality steel for his clock springs, found that the metal could be melted in clay crucibles and refined with a special flux to remove slag that the cementation process left behind.
 The result was a crucible, or cast, steel.
-But due to the cost of production, both blister and cast steel was only ever used in specialty applications.
+But due to the cost of production, both blister and cast steel were only ever used in specialty applications.

 As a result, cast iron made in puddling furnaces remained the primary structural metal in industrializing Britain during most of the 19th century.

 The Bessemer Process and Modern Steelmaking

-The growth of railroads during the 19th century in both Europe and America put great pressure on the iron industry, which still struggled with inefficient production processes.
-Yet steel was still unproven as a structural metal and production was slow and costly.
+The growth of railroads during the 19th century in both Europe and America put enormous pressure on the iron industry, which still struggled with inefficient production processes.
+Steel was still unproven as a structural metal and production was slow and costly.
 That was until 1856 when Henry Bessemer came up with a more effective way to introduce oxygen into molten iron to reduce the carbon content.

 Now known as the Bessemer Process, Bessemer designed a pear-shaped receptacle, referred to as a 'converter' in which iron could be heated while oxygen could be blown through the molten metal.
 As oxygen passed through the molten metal, it would react with the carbon, releasing carbon dioxide and producing a more pure iron.